aws-samples/amazon-sagemaker-image-based-transformers-examples/README.md

   * text-to-image-custom-container:  Generate an image from a text prompt.
 Deploy using a custom Docker container on SageMaker.
   * image-to-image-custom-container: Generate an image from a starting image and text prompt.
 Deploy using a custom Docker container on SageMaker.
   * image-inpainting-custom-container:  Alter a portion of an image according to a text prompt and image mask.
 Deploy using a custom Docker container.
-  * cross-modality-container-ofa:  Generate a caption to describe an image ,answer a specific question about an image, and generate a border around the specific object in an image
+  * cross-modality-container-ofa:  Generate a caption to describe an image, answer a specific question about an image, or generate a border around the specific object in an image

 To see the example project for each task above, take a look at the corresponding directory in this repository with the same name.